Gayaz2000/Gayaz2000/README.md

 - 👋 Hi, I’m @Gayaz2000
-- 👀 I’m interested in Data Science and AI
+- 👀 I’m interested in Data Science and GenAI
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Multi Agent Technology
 - 💞️ I’m looking to collaborate on real-time project
 - 📫 How to reach me gayazjune2000@gmail.com